lunsokhasovan/Notchz/README.md

 # Notchz

-Is two in one safe area node that set offsets by member or automatic set from cutout areas to ensure fit within safe area.
+Is safe area node that set offsets by member or automatic set from cutout areas to ensure fit within safe area.
 It's useful for build mobile games or apps.

 ## Usage